arrlanyhars/Web-Development-CerdasIndonesia/README.md

 <h3>Objective/Goals</h3>

-- Provide a comprehensive platform that can help people to study and prepare CPNS examination which can be accessed anytime and anywhere
+Provide a free comprehensive platform that can help people to study and prepare CPNS examination which can be accessed anytime and anywhere.

 <h3>Success Metrics</h3>

-- Total page view of the website
+ - Total user who access the website : to measure how interest the users to access the website from search engine.

-- Total user who access the website
+ - Total page view of the website : to measure whether users are interest or feel comfortable to explore the website further.

 <h3>Design</h3>
 <h3>Product Value</h3>